 Qualification and Skills Required

 - The incumbent should at least possess a bachelor’s degree with a focus on statistics, economics, and finance.
 A Master’s degree in quantitative subjects is highly desirable.

-- Demonstrate advanced knowledge of all fixed income securities, markets, trading strategies, macroeconomics, and the ability to sell products.
+- Demonstrate advanced knowledge of all fixed income securities, markets, trading strategies, macroeconomicsMacroeconomicsMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates., and the ability to sell products.

 - Good conceptual understanding of debt market regulatory requirements.

 - Ability to build good relationships and be an influencer.

 - Good communication skills and excellent presentation acumen.

 - Should be a CFA charter holder.